 Michael, J. A. (2004).
 Mental models and meaningful learning.
 Journal of Veterinary Medical Education, 31, 1-5.

 Michael, J. (2006).
 Where_s the evidence that active learning works?
 Advances in Physiology Education 30, 159-167.

 Michael, J. (2007).
 Faculty perceptions about

 Michael, J. (2007).
 What makes physiology hard for students to learn?
 Results of a faculty survey.
 Advances in Physiology Education 31, 34-40.

 Solving problems, like any skill, requires practice with appropriate feedback.
 How do students learn to solve problems about the baroreceptor reflex (CIRCSIM problems)?
 How do tutors interact with students learning to solve such problems in a one-on-one interaction?
-We have accumulated a library of transcripts of one-on-one tutoring sessions and have derived rules defining the tactics and strategies used by tutors.
-These rules have been implemented in a "smart" computer tutor (CIRCSIM-Tutor) that carries out a natural language dialogue with students solving these same problems.
-Details of the analysis of one-on-one tutoring and of the implementation of the computer tutor are available in Evens, M. and Michael, J. (2006).
-One-On-One Tutoring By Humans and Computers.
-Mahwah, NJ: Lawrence Erlbaum Associates. (http://www.erlbaum.com)
+Evens and Michael accumulated a library of transcripts of one-on-one tutoring sessions and derived rules defining the tactics and strategies used by tutors.
+These rules were implemented in a "smart" computer tutor (CIRCSIM-Tutor) that carries out a natural language dialogue with students solving these same problems.
+This work was funded by the Office of Naval Research.

-This page last modified December 13, 2010 ©
+This page last modified July 24, 2015 © Rush University